snonux/gemtexter/IDEA.md

 # IDEAs

-## Maybe don't store results in Git

-Just generate the output formats (such as html, md...) and use rsync to push the content to the server.
-No need to use Git here.
-Only keep the original .gmi files in git.

 ## Parallel job processing queue

 Currently, in order to speed up, Gemtexter forks on certain functions and loops and joins (via `wait`) on the sub-processes.
 This however can be a problem once a user max process limit is reached.